 My pet verbal communication peeves include:

 - Name calling.
-Sexist, racist, ageism, heterosexism and bullying comments are degrading to those who receive them.
+Sexist, racist, ageism, hetero-sexism, and bullying comments are degrading to those who receive them.
 They reveal a dark side of the speaker.
-Plus most often I lose any respect I might have had for them.
+Plus, most often, I lose any respect I might have had for the speaker.

 - Avoidance of a crucial conversation.
 Sometimes having a conversation can trigger strong emotions.
-Avoiding the conversation does usually makes the situation worse.
+Avoiding the conversation only makes the situation worse.

-- Hearing grating-in-my-ear, blatantly poor grammar.
+- Grating-in-my-ear, blatantly poor grammar.
 One example of the misuse or lack of using a noun is “Me and her went.”
-“No one says deliberately says “Me went”!
+“No one deliberately says, “Me went”!

 4. What have been the biggest lessons you have learned about communication?

 It was in my early twenties that I experienced my most painful communication lesson.
 A friend brought her children a long distance for a visit.
 I talked non-stop.
-She later wrote me a letter describing how she felt dismissed and of little interest to me.
+She later wrote me a letter describing how she felt dismissed and ignored to me.